Social protection: Developmentalism

 In South Korea and Taiwan, the government provides extensive support for public programs, following the developmentalism model, in which social protection is seen as a tool to promote economic growth.

 Dualism

-In Argentina, Brazil, India, Indonesia and South Africa, there is a dualist structure of protected formal sector workers with social protection similar to that European welfare states and marginalized informal sector workers with basic welfare benefits mostly coming from social assistance.
+In Argentina, Brazil, India, China and Indonesia there is a dualist structure of protected formal sector workers with social protection levels similar to that of European countries with strong welfare states and marginalized informal sector workers with basic welfare benefits mostly coming from social assistance.

 Agrarian-informal

 In nations such as Tanzania and Ethiopia, governments struggle to provide adequate social protection, and citizens must instead depend on non-state actors and informal provisioning.

 Donor approaches

 International donors and organizations have influenced social protection approaches in terms of both policy discourse and program design and implementation.
 Even though the World Bank and International Labour Organization (ILO) are the major donors and the lead organizations in the field, other organizations are also concerned with social protection.

 The World Bank is a source of financial and technical assistance for developing countries.
 In order to identify social risks and potential responses, the World Bank developed a tool called "social risk management" (SRM).
 The SRM framework includes interventions that focus on managing risks before shocks occur.
 It is based on two assessments: (1) the poor are most exposed to diverse risks, and (2) the poor have the fewest tools to deal with these risks.
 The main elements of the SRM framework are: